Federal Ministry of Interior (Nigeria)

-The Federal Ministry of the Interior is a part of the Federal Ministries of Nigeria tasked with providing complementary internal security and other ancillary services within Nigeria.
+The Federal Ministry of the Interior is a Ministry of the Federal Government of Nigeria tasked with providing complementary internal security and other ancillary services within Nigeria.
+The Ministry is headed by the Minister of Interior, a cabinet-level head who reports directly to the President of the Federal Republic of Nigeria.
+The current minister of interior is Olubunmi Tunji-Ojo.

 History

-The concern to maintain internal security gave rise to the creation of Federal Ministry of Internal Affairs in 1957.
+The concern to maintain internal security gave rise to the creation of the federal ministry of internal affairs in 1957.
 In 2007, the Ministry of Internal Affairs merged with the Ministry of Police Affairs, resulting in the Ministry of the Interior.

-The current Minister of the Interior is Ogbeni Rauf Adesoji Aregbesola
+Agencies

+The Ministry exercises supervisory control over the following Security Agencies, namely: